ArcherHeffern/System-Creation/0x_business.md

 # Business
 Business is at the heart of software engineering

+Nobody wants to use software.
+They want to catch a Pokemon.

 We write code to solve problems and provide VALUE to clients
 The client does not care if you use java or microservices or chatGPT